pureweb-creator/leman-pay/README.md

 # LemanPay

-LemanPay is a PHP package that makes it simple to integrate payment functionality into your applications.
+LemanPay is a PHP package that makes it simple to integrate LemanPay Payment Gateway functionality into your applications.
 It supports both redirect-based payment flows and direct card payments.

 ## Installation